byondnabove-commits/freelo/apps/docs/architecture/organization.md

 # Organization vs Organization Profile

-These are two distinct entities and must not be confused.
+These are two distinct entities and must never be confused.

+---

 ## organization (Better Auth)